tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

 Either party MAY initiate a close of its write side of the connection by sending a "close_notify" alert.
-Any data received after a closure alert MUST be ignored.
+Any data received after a closure alert has been received MUST be ignored.
 If a transport-level close is received prior to a "close_notify", the receiver cannot know that all the data that was sent has been received.

 Each party MUST send a "close_notify" alert before closing its write side of the connection, unless it has already sent some other fatal alert.
 This does not have any effect on its read side of the connection.
-The other party SHOULD NOT react to a "close_notify" by discarding pending writes and sending an immediate "close_notify" alert of its own, as that could cause truncation in the read side.
+Note that this is a change from versions of TLS prior to TLS 1.3 in which implementations were required to react to a "close_notify" by discarding pending writes and sending an immediate "close_notify" alert of their own.
+That previous requirement could cause truncation in the read side.
 Both parties need not wait to receive a "close_notify" alert before closing their read side of the connection.

 If the application protocol using TLS provides that any data may be carried over the underlying transport after the TLS connection is closed, the TLS